sebsauvage/Shaarli/doc/md/Community-and-related-software.md

 - [ManufacturaInd/shaarli-2004licious-theme](https://github.com/ManufacturaInd/shaarli-2004licious-theme) - A template/theme as a humble homage to the early looks of the del.icio.us site
 - [xfnw/shaarli-default-dark](https://github.com/xfnw/shaarli-default-dark) - The default theme but nice and dark for your eyeballs

-### Shaarli forks

-- [misterair/Limonade](https://github.com/misterair/limonade) - A fork of (legacy) Shaarli with a new template
-- [vivienhaese/shaarlitheme](https://github.com/vivienhaese/shaarlitheme) - A Shaarli fork meant to be run in an openshift instance

 ### Integration with other platforms